noahehall/theBookOfNoah/0current/hashicorp/nomad.md

 ### job

 - each job spec should have a single job
-- each job may have multiple groups
+- each job may have multiple groups which multiple tasks

 #### group